bytecodealliance/wasmtime/misc/wasmtime-rust/README.md

 Note that this macro is still in early stages of development, so error messages aren't great yet and all functionality isn't supported yet.

-## Runtime performance

-Currently this crate uses the `wasmtime-interface-types` crate which does a good deal of dynamic type checking and dispatch.
-The macro, however, has static information about signatures!
-It's intended that eventually this macro could
-showcase:

-* Up-front typechecking of a WebAssembly module against an expected signature from within Rust, providing errors during instantiation time about type errors.

-* JIT-compiled specialized trampolines from Rust to the native module which do not have any dynamic dispatch overhead for entering the WebAssembly module, making crossing the boundary from Rust to WebAssembly as fast as possible.

 ## Missing features

 Currently if the wasm module imports any symbols outside of the WASI namespace